 a.
-An episodic violation is one that occurs intermittently, including violations at Short Term Rentals.
+An episodic violation is one that occurs intermittently.
 To effectively address episodic violations in an expediated manner, the Neighborhood Services Department will deviate from the standard enforcement process and proceed to an immediate citation.

-Violations include, but are not limited to, non-permitted events where the owner has been notified but activity continues, such as unauthorized parties that occur on commercial properties and events with outdoor entertainment without the appropriate use permit.
+Violations include, but are not limited to, non-permitted events where the owner has been notified but activity continues, such as unauthorized parties that occur on commercial properties and events with outdoor entertainment without the appropriate use permit, as well as many of the common issues experienced with Short Term Rentals.